zobinHuang/TCP-UDP-socket-notes/1.create_socket/readme.md

-# **Hello Socket!**
+# **Section 1: Hello Socket!**
 For this section, you need to know followings:

 ## 1. About **Socket**
-* Actually, socket is a data structure defined by opreating system which contains lots of necessary information for communication.
-Application progress can use socket to exploit the transmitting service offered by TCP/UDP entity.
+* Actually, socket is a data structure that mainntained by opreating system which contains lots of necessary information for communication.
+Application progress can use socket structure to exploit the transmitting service offered by TCP/UDP entity.
-*
+* When the process needs a socket structure for communication, it will call the function *socket()*.
+Once the socket structure is successfully created, *socket()* will return the id of this newly created socket structure, and subsequent operations on the socket structure are performed via this socket id.
+So you will see that each socket structre has a socket id, and note that a socket structure can only be used by one process and every process will hold a index table that matches the socket ids to socket structures that owned by it.
+* It's important to know that the socket index table of a process is independent to others, which means that two process might use the same socket id, but actually they refer to different socket structure.
+* In all, if application wants to use TCP/UDP entity to implement network communication, it needs to apply for a (layer 4) socket structure.
+And we will call socket structure as **socket** for short from now on.

 ## 2. Relationship among **socket**, **socket address**, **port** and **ip address**
+It's very significant to understand the relation among these four concepts and it's always very confusing for beginners.
+Let's use a figure to explain this!

 ## 3. How to create a socket?
 ### (1) under Windows:
 Under Windows, you need to: